santolucito/santolucito.github.io/COMS3430/fall2022/Lab4.md

 You may use any live coding language listed here:

 - Tidal (best for pattern based music)
-- Sonic Pi (also good for pattern based music, easier syntax, but less expressive, harded to make complex rhytms. has good support for ```live_audio```)
+- Sonic Pi (also good for pattern based music, easier syntax, but less expressive, harder to make complex rhythms. has good support for ```live_audio```)
 - Quaver (basic of basic)
 - SuperCollider (good for focus on DSP - see [http://marksantolucito.com/cpsc432.zip](http://marksantolucito.com/cpsc432.zip). very non-standard language model)
 - Build-your-own